 - 1 ½ cup quick cooking oats can use old fashioned but they will be chewier

 - ½ cup almond meal

 - 2 tsp ground cinnamon

 - ½ tsp sea salt

 - 2-4 TBS plant-based vanilla protein powder optional

 - 1 tsp pure vanilla extract

 - 2 bananas ripe and mashed

 - ½ cup applesauce

-- 2 TBS creamy peanut butter
+- ¼ cup creamy peanut butter

-- 2 TBS honey (or maple syrup for vegan option)
+- 2 TBS honey or maple syrup for vegan option

-- More peanut butter for the top (about ¼ cup)
+- More peanut butter for the top about ¼ cup

 - Preheat oven to 350 degrees F. Grease an 8x8 square baking dish

 - In a small bowl combine the dry ingredients (oats, almond meal, flaxseed, salt, cinnamon and protein powder if using), set aside. (alternately add the dry ingredients after mixing the wet ingredients).

 - Stir dry ingredients into wet until combined.
 Spread mixture into the pan (should be moist but NOT soupy).

 - Bake 20 minutes (should be slightly brown around the edges and top should be set), remove from oven and spread peanut butter over the top of the bars (I like a really thick layer of peanut butter but it’s to your own preference)

 - Continue baking for 10 minutes more or until firm and lightly browned around the edges.
 At this point the peanut butter layer will have tiny little bubbles in it.

 - Cool completely in the refrigerator and cut into 6 or 9 bars.
 Wrap each with plastic wrap and store in an airtight container in the fridge for a quick grab and go breakfast!

 This recipe was originally published on January 26, 2016 as the first post on JoyFoodSunshine!
 It has been updated with new photos, a video and step-by-step instructions, but the recipe remains unchanged!